 Blocking some DNS records

-You can do this yourself with dnsmaq plus much love and attention and OCD, but I’m not quite anal retentive enough to handle this myself.
-More comfortable might be to run a single board computer or vm as a net filter via pi-hole, which givs a nice GUI and monotoring system
+I could do this myself with dnsmasq plus much love and attention and OCD, but I’m not quite anal retentive enough to get around to it.
+More comfortable might be to run a single board computer or vm as a net filter via pi-hole, which gives a nice GUI and monitoring system.

 The server app of choice seems to be